 Despite this theoretical understanding, the direct application of system approaches in OE research, and the empirical examination of whether and how new action forms appear, how infants discover and acquire new forms, and how these forms are stabilized as an integral part of infants’ OE repertoire while differentiating between individual trajectories is scarce.
 Past OE studies have typically applied a macro-developmental approach and examined how children as a group develop common patterns of OE behaviors over time(10).
-In addition, past studies focused on specific aspects of OE (e.g., object construction,11,12) or on specific factors affecting OE in the infant-environment-task relationship (e.g., effects of postural control on OE14) or identified correlates or mediators of OE in infancy and specific abilities at the same age and later in development (16, 17).
-With few exceptions, studies typically used cross-sectional methods with specific or multiple age groups, or involved traditional longitudinal research with few data points over relatively large time intervals (e.g.,13,19,25,34-36).
+In addition, past studies have focused on specific aspects of OE (e.g., object construction,11,12) or on specific factors affecting OE in the infant-environment-task relationship (e.g., effects of postural control on OE14) or identified correlates or mediators of OE in infancy and specific abilities at the same age and later in development (16, 17).
+With few exceptions, these studies typically used cross-sectional methods with specific or multiple age groups, or involved traditional longitudinal research with few data points over relatively large time intervals (e.g.,13,19,25,34-36).
 These designs do not allow capturing dynamic changes in OE as a time-sensitive process that occurs at the micro and macro-level (multi-layer), leading to inter-individual variability.

 Past research examined developmental changes in OE while accounting for the interrelations of overlapping and densely connected domains/systems.
-In this vein, studies have shown that the desire to reach for objects is part of the motivation to acquire locomotion, and this, in turn, offer infants new opportunities to learn about the environment and its properties; increasing their ability to interact socially and act on objects40.
+In this vein, studies have shown that the desire to reach for objects is part of the motivation to acquire locomotion, and this, in turn, offers infants new opportunities to learn about the environment and its properties; increasing their ability to interact socially and act on objects40.
 Gross motor advances drives effect on exploration, as well as on other behaviors (e.g., bimanual reaching43, motivation to move44) and abilities (language and communication17), including manual manipulations.
 In turn, new manual manipulations enable learning and the discovery of different possibilities of action with objects14,45.
-The ability to sit without support, allow infants to use their hands and freely pick up objects and explore their properties.
+The ability to sit without support allows infants to use their hands to freely pick up objects and explore their properties.
 In this way, visual, manual, and oral information is linked, and infants' attention to the properties of novel objects46 is likely to improve, which may lead to advances in OE (e.g., three-dimensional object completion45).
-While these studies have provided indirect support to notion offered by dynamic system theory, there is a need to systematically and integratively examine how developmental trajectories in OE are self-organized and trace individual variability.
-Such a close examination on the emergence of change in developmental skills was conducted in relation to early motor development (e.g., reaching, walkingref) cognitive and linguistic development (e.g., Howe & Rabinowitz, 1994; Ruhland & van Geert, 1998) but is still lacking in the context of OE research.
+While these studies have provided indirect support to the notion offered by dynamic system theory, there is a need to systematically and integratively examine how developmental trajectories in OE are self-organized and trace individual variability.
+Such a close examination of the emergence of change in developmental skills was conducted in relation to early motor development (e.g., reaching, walkingref) cognitive and linguistic development (e.g., Howe & Rabinowitz, 1994; Ruhland & van Geert, 1998) but is still lacking in the context of OE research.